giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 The metrics considered in this document should be used to support decisions for selection and deployment of services and applications.
-Further iterations of this document may consider additional life cycle operations such as assurance and relevant metrics.
+Further iterations of this document may consider additional lifecycle operations such as assurance and relevant metrics.

 The network metrics listed above are specified in a number of IETF documents such as RFC 9439 {{I-D.ietf-alto-performance-metrics}},